Valloric/ycmd/README.md

   - `flags`: (mandatory) a list of compiler flags.

+  - `working_directory': (optional) the directory used to convert relative paths in the list of flags to absolute.
+Defaults to the directory containing the `.ycm_extra_conf.py` file.

   - `do_cache`: (optional) a boolean indicating whether or not the result of this call (i.e. the list of flags) should be cached for this file name.
     Defaults to `True`.
 If unsure, the default is almost always correct.